De Unie, in your interest

 Your work and income

-10 points of attention for your new employment contract
+10 things to pay attention to before signing your new contract

 Please note!